react-navigation/react-navigation.github.io/docs/navigation-prop.md

   - `isFocused` - function that returns `true` if the screen is focused and `false` otherwise.
   - `state` - current state/routes
   - `setParams` - make changes to route's params
-  - `getParam` - get a specific param with fallback
   - `dispatch` - send an action to router
   - `dangerouslyGetParent` - function that returns the parent navigator, if any